The Killzone series might not be the highest-profile Sony PlayStation exclusive going, but it's hard to deny the games long rich history.

 There's been plenty of 'leaks' suggesting that Guerilla Games are working on a new Killzone and other leaks suggesting they're working on a new SOCOM game.

-Truthfully though, there are very few leaks which hold any weight right now.
+Truthfully though, there are very few leaks that hold any weight right now.

 Most 'leaks' amount to spurious guesswork and anonymous posts on Reddit or 4Chan.